 This is an independent study module that provides an opportunity to carry out an in-depth investigation of a current 'industry' or 'sector' issue relevant to their degree and their professional development.
 This will typically result in the identification of a problem, trend or issue that is subsequently examined during the project.
 Students will make use of relevant academic concepts to structure their investigation and analysis.

-International Destination Management for Tourism and Hospitality
+International Destination Management (20 credits)

 - Module code: LEI3014